Two Days in Porto, Portugal

 It was delicious to sip port and eat chocolates while learning the different flavors and nuances of each wine.

 Port tasting was a highlight of our stay in Porto.

 There are so many dining options in Porto.
 We tried riverside cafes for lunches and wine, and splurged on two nice dinners to end our trip.

 After six weeks of ham, salami, cheese and tortilla patata in Spain, we were ready from some serious Mexican food and spices.
 We chose Frida, a Latin restaurant with South American options.
 Tacos de barbacoa were delicious and so were the margaritas.

-Restaurante 33 Alameda was the other restaurant we enjoyed a nice dinner at.
+Restaurante 33 Alameda was the other restaurant where we enjoyed a nice dinner.
 It was in our hotel (Vincci Porto) and the food was delicious.
 The restaurant style was art deco and had an interesting history of being in the old fish market building.
 I was in dire need of protein after walking 500 miles on the Camino de Santiago, so I enjoyed the steak.
 Scott loved the vegetarian lasagna.
 The service was beyond exceptional.
 We also had breakfast in the restaurant two mornings in a row and it was one of the best buffets I have had.

 Porto In Conclusion:

 Overall, my take on Porto was that it is a charming, town full of hustle and bustle.
 A town where you can sit on a bench and watch the river drift by, or for an adrenaline rush, you can climb the underside of a bridge!
 There seems to be something for everyone in Porto and I am glad we were able to experience it.